 If you are using a block theme (themes that support full site editing), then you can also edit theme templates.
 Your WordPress theme may come with templates you can edit using the block editor.

 However, these templates are generic and provide functionality to display common pages of a typical WordPress website.

-WordPress page builder plugins come with more templates and sections or patterns.
+WordPress page builder plugins come with more pre-made templates and sections or patterns.

 Unlike block editor, these sections and templates don’t rely on your WordPress theme for styling.

 Most WordPress page builder plugins come with dozens of ready to use templates that are highly optimized for conversions.

 Plus, you also get templates for specific business types and websites which makes it much faster to customize them for your own needs.